wepala/weos-documentation/content/docs/examples/_index.md

 ---
 title: Examples
-weight: 50
+weight: 60
+description: Example OpenAPI specs.
 ---

 To make it easier getting started with WeOS we have a few example specifications that you can use.

-TODO: Add more examples